TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 - Keep learning SQL
 - Make better use of KanBan boards.
 They're a powerfull tool for organization, but I end up forgetting I have one set up, so I don't use as much as I would like.

+## Resources
+- The [C#Academy project](https://www.thecsharpacademy.com/project/14) was the project guide.
+- I reused a lot of code from my [previous project](https://github.com/ThePortugueseMan/ThePortugueseMan.CodingTracker).
+- The [C#Academy discord community](https://discord.com/invite/JVnwYdM79C) that are always ready to help, and came in clutch with my SQL Server troubles (shout out to ghoulam!)
+- The [C#Academy coding coventions](https://thecsharpacademy.com/article/58) to help clean up the code and stick to the coding conventions.
+- Various resources from all over the web.